Mismatched Rate-Distortion Theory: Ensembles, Bounds, and General Alphabets: Multi-User Random Coding Techniques

-In the channel coding problem with mismatched decoding, it is known that (analogs of) the above ensembles never provide a worse achievable rate than that of independent constant-composition codewords with the same marginal codeword distribution.
+In the channel coding problem with mismatched decoding, it is known that (analogs of) the above ensembles never provide an achievable rate worse than that of independent constant-composition codewords with the same marginal codeword distribution.
 It is therefore natural to ask whether the same holds for mismatched rate-distortion theory.

 In fact, it is straightforward to see that for fixed choices of parameters $(Q_{U\Xhat},R_0,R_1)$ or $(Q_{\Xhat_1},Q_{\Xhat_2},R_1,R_2,\psi)$, the answer is negative.
 To see this, fix the encoding function $d_0$, and consider any setup in which \eqref{eq:setF} has a unique minimizer $\Ptilde_{X\Xhat}^*$, and \eqref{eq:Ptilde_SC} or \eqref{eq:Ptilde_EX} has a unique minimizer with a joint marginal $\Ptilde_{X\Xhat}^{**}$ that differs from $\Ptilde_{X\Xhat}^*$.
 The existence of examples satisfying these requirements can be inferred from \cite{Lap97} or from Section \ref{sec:examples} to follow.